 The functional currency for most of our foreign operations is the local currency.
 However, certain foreign operations, including our operations in Norway, use the U.S. dollar as the functional currency.
 The cumulative effects of translating the balance sheet accounts from the functional currency into the U.S. dollar at current exchange rates are included in accumulated other comprehensive income (loss).
 Revenues and expenses are translated at average exchange rates in effect during the period.
 Accordingly, financial statements of these foreign subsidiaries are remeasured to U.S. dollars for consolidation purposes using current rates of exchange for monetary assets and liabilities and historical rates of exchange for nonmonetary assets and related elements of expense.
 Revenue and expense elements are remeasured at rates that approximate the rates in effect on the transaction dates.
 For all operations, gains or losses from remeasuring foreign currency transactions into the functional currency are included in income.
-Net foreign currency transaction losses were \$16 million, \$2 million, and \$36 million for the years ending December 31, 2021, 2020 and 2019, respectively, and are included in other income (expense) in the accompanying statement of loss.
+Net foreign currency transaction losses were \$25 million, \$16 million, and \$2 million for the years ending December 31, 2022, 2021 and 2020, respectively, and are included in other income (expense) in the accompanying statement of income (loss).